 The correct answers can be found below the references.

-1. Bulimia nervosa mostly occurs in women in the ages from 18 to 35 years.
+1. Bulimia nervosa mostly occurs in women between the ages of 18 to 35 years.
 Which symptom is not typical for this disease?

 - The high psychological strain of the patients.

 - Feeling of control loss.

 - Shame and feelings of guilt due to the disturbed eating behavior.

 - Bad compliance in the therapy of the disease.

 - Repeated episodes of eating attacks with subsequent counter-regulatory measures.

 2. A 17-year-old girl visits her family doctor due to concentration problems and decreased performance.
 On physical examination, she has a height of 1.60 m and weighs 44 kg.
 Upon inquiry, however, the patient, states that she feels well except for decreased performance.
 She experiences her physical state as normal.
 Furthermore, she requests her doctor to help her quickly become productive in school again.
 Which disease matches her symptoms?